-Hurricane Beryl slams into Texas coast
+Beryl hits Texas with heavy rain, strong winds as it moves across US state

 School systems – including the state’s largest in Houston – said they would close while airlines cancelled more than 1,300 flights and officials ordered a smattering of evacuations in beach towns.

-Patrick expressed concern that not enough residents and vacationers in Beryl’s path heeded the warnings to leave.
+Patrick expressed concern that not enough residents and vacationers in Beryl’s path heeded the warnings to leave, however.

 “One of the things that kind of trigger our concern a little bit, we’ve looked at all of the roads leaving the coast and the maps are still green,” he said.
 “So we don’t see many people leaving.”

-Houston Mayor John Whitmire, whose residents are under tornado alert, said: “We have to take Beryl very, very seriously.
+Houston Mayor John Whitmire said: “We have to take Beryl very, very seriously.
 Our worst enemy is complacency.”

-Houston residents should know “the conditions that you go to sleep under tonight will not be the same that you wake up to in the morning”, he said.

-Nearly 490,000 homes and businesses in Texas lost power, according to PowerOutage.us data.

-Internet connectivity monitor NetBlocks on Monday morning also reported “significant declines” in connectivity in parts of the state, including the Houston area, after Beryl made landfall.

-Several counties in southeastern Texas were under a flash flood warning as thunderstorms unleashed up to 15cm (6 inches) of rain, with more expected.
+Meanwhile, several counties in southeastern Texas were under a flash flood warning as thunderstorms unleashed up to 15cm (6 inches) of rain with more expected.

-Beryl is the first hurricane since NHC records began to reach the Category 4 level in June and the earliest to hit Category 5 in July.
+Beryl is the first hurricane since the NHC began keeping records to reach the Category 4 level in June and the earliest to hit Category 5 in July.

 It is rare for such a powerful storm to form this early in the Atlantic hurricane season, which runs from early June to late November.